NativeScript/docs-v7/ApiReference/ui/enums/README.md

 Namespace | Description
 ------|------------
+[KeyboardType](../../ui/enums/KeyboardType/) | Represents a soft keyboard flavor.
+[ReturnKeyType](../../ui/enums/ReturnKeyType/) | Represents the flavor of the return key on the soft keyboard.
 [TextAlignment](../../ui/enums/TextAlignment/) | Represents a text-align enumeration.
 [Orientation](../../ui/enums/Orientation/) | Orientation indicates a direction of a layout that can exist in a horizontal or vertical state.
 [HorizontalAlignment](../../ui/enums/HorizontalAlignment/) |